ScaniaKing326/EuroTruckSimulator2DedicatedServerSetup/README.md

 5. Start the server and enjoy !

 SECURE YOUR SERVER !
-NEVER play on server that is not properly secured !
 Why ?
 You risk cheaters/trolls/griefers/hackers/exploiters and much much more !
-Dont risk it and stay secure !
+Dont risk it and secure your server and keep on trucking !

-How to secure your server ?

-1. Set a pasword or turn on whitelist.

-2. Never share server ID or server adress to anyone that you dont know or trust.

-3. Set rules so player know what is alloved and what is not.
-Deal with anyone that brake rules !

-4. Have high security messures on system that host server.

-5. Use official server software created by game creators rather than third party software.

-7. Allov and respect use of VPN.
-NEVER block players with VPN.

-8. Back up server and all server data frequently.

-9. Always update server to the latest version.

-10. NEVER allow players with cracked game !